ashish-kamboj/Data-Science/Global Investment Trends/README.md

 ### What is the strategy?

 Spark Funds wants to invest where most other investors are investing.
 This pattern is often observed among early stage startup investors.

-### Where did we get the data from?

-We have taken real investment data from crunchbase.com, so the insights you get may be incredibly useful.
-For this group project, we have divided the data into the following files:

 ### What is Spark Funds’ business objective?